-(Amended version based on 'EUCAST Expert rules and intrinsic resistance, 2021', taking into account the epidemiology of Scottish isolates)
+(Amended version based on 'EUCAST Expert rules and expected phenotypes, 2023', taking into account the epidemiology of Scottish isolates)

 This list has been produced in conjunction with the Scottish Microbiology and Virology Network (SMVN).
-Not all organism/antimicrobial combinations are routinely tested.
-Any unusual organism/antimicrobial combinations, where reported, should be checked first to ensure accuracy by the submitting laboratory.
+Not all organism and antimicrobial combinations are routinely tested.
+Any unusual organism and antimicrobial combinations, where reported, should be checked first to ensure accuracy by the submitting laboratory.
 See Information on isolates for reference laboratory referral.